teslamotors/informed/stories/Intro/FormState/README.md

 Its not magic, its a Function As A Child, or otherwise known as [render props](https://reactjs.org/docs/render-props.html)

-There are five ways you can get access to `Informed`s form state.
+There are a few ways you can get access to `Informed`s form state.

 1) By accessing the `formState` as a parameter to a child render function.